grafana/diy-iot/README.md

 ### Using Arduino IDE and uploading program

-In the Arduino environment, the programs that we are writing are called sketches.Before uploading the sketches to your development board, make sure that:
+In the Arduino environment, the programs that we are writing are called sketches.
+Before uploading the sketches to your development board, make sure that:
 - Sketch can be compiled.
-Click on the ***Verify button*** on top that goes through your sketch, checks for errors and compiles it.
+Click on the ***Verify button*** on top of IDE.
+Verifying goes through your sketch, checks for errors and compiles it.
 - In the ***Tools > Board*** submenu, you’ve selected the correct type of development port
 - In the ***Tools > Port*** submenu, you’ve selected the new correct COM port
+- In the ***Tools > Board*** submenu, you’ve selected the correct type of development port

+Sketches are then uploaded to development board using ***Upload button*** on top of IDE.

 ## Set up Grafana Cloud
 As mentioned, we are going to be using Grafana Cloud — which comes with hosted Grafana, Grafana Loki, and Graphite — for our data storage and data visualization.
 The free tier comes with 10,000 series for Prometheus metrics and 50GB for logs in Loki, which is definitely more than enough for simple monitoring solutions.